Exclusive Use Terms and Conditions

 9.1 We have a secure bike store on site which contains a bike rack with facilities for individual locks.
 The bike store should be locked at all times when unattended.

 9.2 Any bikes stored there will be left at the bike owner’s risk.
 We will not be responsible for any loss or damage caused to bikes whilst kept at the Hostel.

 9.3 Bikes should not be ridden on any of the paths between the main hostel building and the bike store and Studio.

 10 Car Parking

-10.1 There is parking for 6 to 8 vehicles close to the Hostel.
+10.1 There is parking for 6 to 8 vehicles in the car parking area near the Hostel, but please do not park by the steps leading up to the Hostel as this may be required for emergency vehicles.
 Please leave room for turning and for emergency vehicles to access the Hostel should the need arise.
 To ease congestion it would be helpful if visitors could car share to help reduce the numbers of cars.

 10.3 We will not be responsible for any loss or damage caused to cars while parked at the Hostel.

 10.4 Please do not park in the Barrel Inn car park unless visiting the pub.
 There is a small amount of public parking on the roadside to the east of the pub car park.